kushaljirel/gitpractice/readme.md

-# hello, i am kushal
+# banjour, ola kushal

 - i like to work
+- i also like to code.